yuchi518/LC-clibs/mmo/README.md

 ```

-You can refer more sample from `mmo_unitest.c` file and I will explain `mmo` design on other document.
+You can refer more samples from `mmo_unitest.c` file.

-### Implement a new root object
+### Implement a new hierarchy
-If you don't want to use `MMXxxxx` series, you can implement a new series.
-In this case, your project should just
+If you don't want to use default hierarchy, you can implement a new hierarchy.
+In this situation, your project should
-include `mmo.h` file only.
+just include `mmo.h` file only.
+You should be careful about two things:
-Two things you should know:
-1. Your project should not used multiple hierarchy as same time.
+1. Your project should not used multiple hierarchies as same time.
 (In fact, you can do that, but you need to be very
    careful about objects maintenance.)
-2. You should also need to implement your serialization scheme if you want to serialize your new objects into file.
+2. You should also need to implement your serialization approach if you want to serialize your new objects into file.

 Sample code for object definition:
 ```c